BardicDefense/purple-hack/README.md

 ## Item Saving Throws

+Generally, only creatures make saving throws.
+However, some items are especially fragile, and some rare effects (like area-effect attacks or puddings/oozes) specifically target objects.
+A failed item save results in the item's destruction, while a successful save results in no damage or effect.

+If a creature must make a saving throw and it passes, no item carried by that creature needs to make a save unless the effect specifies otherwise.

+**Fragile items** can be almost anything (not including weapons, armor, or typical adventuring gear), but most notably include potions, scrolls, and wands that have been **readied** (kept close at hand, so that they're usable in combat without requiring an action to draw).
+The price of having such useful items at hand for immediate use is that they're vulnerable to destruction.
+For example, a potion in a backpack is not available for drinking in combat, but at the same time, if its owner is hit by a fireball, the potion is safe.
+Fragile items are the exception rather than the rule, and tend to be consumable, creating a risk to their use.

+- **Area-effect Attacks**: Affect any item that's both fragile and readied.
+Daunting (11+) save.
+- **Bashing Containers**: Potions in a container require a Hard (14+) save, while scrolls, wands, and gemstones require a Moderate (8+) save.
+- **Disintegration**: Affects all readied items, fragile or not.
+Very Hard (17+) save, Hard (14+) if the item is magical.
+- **Falls**: Affects carried potions (readied or not), requires a fall of at least 20' onto a hard surface.
+Hard (14+) save, -1 penalty for each additional full 10' fallen over 20'.
+- **Magic Items**: Any that provide magic attack, save, or AC bonuses apply this modifier to any save such items are forced to make.
+- **Shields**: If used to provide a save bonus against a breath weapon attack, and the shield's wielder fails their save, the shield must save as well.
+The save is Moderate (8+).
+- **Water**: Affects paper and papyrus, Heroic (20+) save.
+Standard spellbooks (with vellum pages and magical inks) and scrolls in scroll cases always pass their save.
+- **Other Cases**: Cases not covered above are a Hard (14+) save.

 ## Jumping

 A long jump lets you safely clear 10 feet (20, with the Jumping skill), if you run at least 10 feet first (if not, halve the result).